RobotecAI/ROSCon2023Demo/README.md

 source install/setup.bash
 ros2 launch roscon2023_demo ROSCon2023Demo.launch.py
 ```
-In a few seconds the robots should spawn and start moving.
+In a few seconds, the robots should spawn and start moving.
-For a more in depth explanation see the [ros2_ws/README.md](ros2_ws/README.md).
+For a more in-depth explanation see the [ros2_ws/README.md](ros2_ws/README.md).

-## Universal Robots ROS2 Driver and ROS2 workspace

-Follow installation [Build from source](https://github.com/UniversalRobots/Universal_Robots_ROS2_Driver/tree/humble#build-from-source) section of [Universal Robots ROS2 Driver](https://github.com/UniversalRobots/Universal_Robots_ROS2_Driver/tree/humble)
-The modified URDF of the UR10 arm is provided in ros2 workspace

-### Building ROS2 workspace

-To build workspace follow [readme](ros2_ws/README.md).